s-ftf/pirate-activity/README.md

 # Pirate Activity Dashboard

-A lightweight toolchain to scan the Pirate Chain blockchain, bucket transactions by type, and visualize network activity (including atomic swaps) in a static, GitHub Pages–friendly site.
+A lightweight toolchain to scan the Pirate Chain blockchain, bucket transactions by type, and visualize network activity (including atomic swaps) in a static GitHub Page.

 **Live site:** https://s-ftf.github.io/pirate-activity/